ORNL/software-catalog/about/faq.md

 ### How do I join the ORNL organization on GitHub?

-If you are an employee at ORNL and have 2FA enabled, you are eligible to join the [ORNL GitHub organization](https://github.com/ornl) and appear in the [member list](https://github.com/orgs/LLNL/people).
+If you are an employee at ORNL and have 2FA enabled, you are eligible to join the [ORNL GitHub organization](https://github.com/ornl) and appear in the [member list](https://github.com/orgs/ORNL/people).

 1. Send an email, with your GitHub username included, to the [ORNL GitHub admins](mailto:software@ornl.gov) from your `@ornl.gov` email, requesting to be added to the organization.

 2. After an administrator has added you to the organization, you will receive a notification email from GitHub.
 Alternatively, once the invitation has been sent, you will see a notification banner at the top of [github.com/ornl](https://github.com/ornl) which you can use to accept the invitation.

-3. Head over to the [@LLNL People](https://github.com/orgs/LLNL/people) page and make your membership `Public`.
+3. Head over to the [@ORNL People](https://github.com/orgs/ORNL/people) page and make your membership `Public`.

 ### How do I get my repo reviewed and released for GitHub?